HomeDing/homeding.github.io/boards/esp32c3/xiao-c3.md

+---
+title: XIAO ESP32 C3
+tags: ["Board", "WIP"]
+layout: "page.njk"
+description: ESP32-C3 thumb-size board with external antenna.
+excerpt: >
-# XIAO ESP32 C3
+  The XIAO ESP32 C3 is a thumb-size board with external antenna.
+---

-The XIAO ESP32C3 board using the ESP32-C3 processor is a very small board that can easily be flashed and comes with a connector for an external antenna.
+The XIAO ESP32 C3 board using the ESP32-C3 processor is a very small board that can easily be flashed and comes with a connector for an external antenna.

 ![XIAO ESP32C3 board](xiao-c3.jpg)